 Martha Flood Design Studio & Fabric Gallery

-Working space and gallery by local artist Martha Flood who designs and produces The Woodlands Collection, custom manufactured fabrics inspired by natural textures and patterns we encounter in the New England landscape.
+Working space and gallery by local artist Martha Flood, who designs and produces The Woodlands Collection, custom manufactured fabrics inspired by natural textures and patterns we encounter in the New England landscape.
 The nontraditional images are examples of cutting edge pattern design and advanced digital fabric printing technologies.
-2013 Yankee Magazine Best of New England, Editor’s Choice Winner.
+Flood was the Editor’s Choice Winner of the 2013 Yankee Magazine Best of New England award.

 The Artist Book Foundation